It seems you are located in Latin America. Apply for a job on our career site.

 Japanese companies are globally known for encouraging naps and breaks during working hours, and there is a valid reason for this.
 In Japan, there is a term called "karoshi," which means "death by overwork."
 Although it may sound harsh, research has shown that working beyond one's physical and intellectual capabilities is neither productive nor healthy.

-Working from home can make it difficult for remote accounting team members to take breaks, but it's important for their mental and physical health.
+Working from home can make it difficult for offshore accounting team members to take breaks, but it's important for their mental and physical health.
 Encourage your team to take regular breaks, and suggest that they use this time to step away from their computer and engage in a non-work related activity, like taking a walk or stretching.

 For example, PwC schedules regular breaks throughout the day for their employees to help them recharge and avoid burnout.
 EY on the other hand allows employees to take breaks as needed, rather than on a strict schedule, to help them manage their workload and stress levels.

 Sitting at a desk all day can take a toll on one's physical health.
-Encourage your remote accounting team members to be active during the workday, whether that's by taking a walk during their lunch break or doing a quick yoga session.
+Encourage your offshore accounting team members to be active during the workday, whether that's by taking a walk during their lunch break or doing a quick yoga session.
 Consider offering a fitness stipend to support their wellness goals.

 Deloitte offers meditation and mindfulness programs for their employees to help them reduce stress and improve their focus and productivity.